hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 ./godot_x.x.x_rpi4_export-template.bin --main-pack "/path/to/the/pck/file.pck"
 ```

+## Troubleshooting

+### A game doesn't launch or crashes

+If the game you are trying to play doesn't work, it will most likely be because it was made with another version of Godot.

+It could also be because it uses GDNative or C++ with the Raspberry Pi binaries doesn't support.

+## Force Godot to use the GLES2 video render

+If you get this error when trying to play a game:

+> Your video card driver does not support any of the supported OpenGL versions.
+Please update your drivers or if you have a very old or integrated GPU upgrade it.

-If the game you are trying to run uses GLES3, as the Raspberri Pi doesn't work with GLES3, you'll have to pass the `--video-driver GLES2` parameter.
+That means that the game you are trying to run uses the GLES3 video driver, which the Raspberri Pi doesn't support.

+You'll have to force Godot to use the GLES video driver by passing the `--video-driver GLES2` parameter, like this:

 ```
 # Using your own exported binary.
-# Embedded PCK.
+## Embedded PCK.
 ./name_of_your_godot_game.ext --video-driver GLES2
-# Independant PCK.
+## Independant PCK.
 ./name_of_your_godot_game.ext --main-pack "/path/to/the/pck/file.pck" --video-driver GLES2

 # Using the export template binaries from this repository.